opentensor/developer-docs/docs/learn/bittensor-building-blocks.md

 ```
 then an API server with the name `axon` is spawned on the subnet miner node.
 This `axon` API server receives incoming Synapse objects from subnet validators, i.e., the `axon` starts to serve on behalf of the subnet miner.

-Similarly in your subnet miner code you must use the `axon` API to spawn an API server to receive incoming Synapse objects from the subnet validators.
+Similarly, in your subnet miner code you must use the `axon` API to spawn an API server to receive incoming Synapse objects from the subnet validators.

 ### Dendrite

 Axon is a **server** instance.
-Hence a subnet validator will instantiate a `dendrite` **client** on itself to transmit information to axons that are on the subnet miners.
+Hence, a subnet validator will instantiate a `dendrite` **client** on itself to transmit information to axons that are on the subnet miners.
 For example, when a subnet validator runs the below code fragment:

 ```python
     responses: List[bt.Synapse] = await self.dendrite(